mich-zhao/nccn-ctcae/README.md

 ## Step 1 Assignment

+This assignment is to be completed first individually and again as a team once you have chosen your data set.
 Look for an interesting study in Dataverse, OSF, and/or Zenodo

 * What is the quality (you can use F.A.I.R) of the information?
 * What is the provenance and collection method of the data?